-Treatment in IND AS 16 Treatment in existing AS Impact on accounts on adoption of IND AS Consequential effect on adoption of IND AS Equipment is required to be No provision for review of useful life of the assets.
+Treatment in IND AS 16 existing AS Impact on accounts on adoption of IND AS Consequential effect on adoption of IND AS No provision for review of useful life of the assets.
 Schedule of the Companies Act,1956 provides the rates of depreciation of fixed assets based on estimated useful life.
 Change of useful life of fixed assets will have an impact on the amount of depreciation charged and consequently on the written down value of the asset as well as on the profit for the year.
 Adoption of IND AS will affect the amount of profit and capital employed.
 This will have an impact on RoCE.